nashville-software-school/client-side-mastery/book-5-honey-rae-repairs/chapters/CHUCKLE_SETUP.md

 ```

 ### Data
-You'll need a database to store your incredible one liners.
+You'll need a database to store your awesome one liners.
 Follow the steps to get it set up.

 ```shell
 cd ~/workspace